The Solution to Vertigo

-I was just listening to Borrowing Brilliance by David Kord Murray when I heard something that made me sprint to my computer so I could tell you all about it.
+I was just listening to Borrowing Brilliance by David Kord Murray when I heard something that made me drop everything so I could tell you all about it.

 And guess what I’ve got for you, cupcake!

-The “I-told-you-so” kind of proof that you dish out to your kids.
+The “I-told-you-so” kind of proof that parents love to dish out to their kids.

 Because David confirmed something I’ve known for a while.

 Our true seat of power has everything to do with where we put our attention.

 David tells a story of when a friend talked him into climbing Mount McKinley, one of the biggest mountains in the world.